bylheart/fwlite/README.md

 #FWLite

 A GoAgent / Shadowsocks client.
 A HTTP proxy server help circumvent censorship.
-It detects blocked sites automatically, and apply parent proxy.
+It detects blocked sites automatically, apply parent proxy.
+And a lot more.

 Current Version: 4.7